pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

       The hostkey will now be persisted and available at each startup.

-1. If you encounter any permission issues, you will need to specify in the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file to run as the root user:
+1. If you encounter any permission issues, specify in the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file to run as the root user:
     ```yaml
     services:
       pingcentral:
         user: root
     ```

-## Configure Trust
+## Configuring trust

 By default, for the purposes of quick setup, the PingCentral container is insecure.
-This is due to the environment variable `PING_CENTRAL_BLIND_TRUST=true` setting in the `docker-compose.yml` file.
+This is because of the environment variable `PING_CENTRAL_BLIND_TRUST=true` setting in the `docker-compose.yml` file.
 By default, all certificates are trusted.

 > **Caution**: Remember to change this setting for production environments.

-Setting `PING_CENTRAL_BLIND_TRUST=false` allows public certificates to be used only by your Ping Identity environments (such as PingFederate), unless you set up the trust store and configure PingCentral to use this trust store.
+Setting `PING_CENTRAL_BLIND_TRUST=false` allows public certificates to be used only by your Ping Identity environments, such as PingFederate, unless you set up the trust store and configure PingCentral to use this trust store.

 1. To set up the trust in the container, first set `PING_CENTRAL_BLIND_TRUST=false`.
-2. Start up PingCentral and login.
+2. Start up PingCentral and sign on.
-3. Navigate to the `Settings` tab, then click on `Trusted CA Certificates` on the left.
+3. Click the `Settings` tab, and then click `Trusted CA Certificates`.
-4. Here you will be able to add trusted certificates to connect to your environments.
+4. Add trusted certificates to connect to your environments.

-## Configure SSO
+## Configuring SSO

-You can enable SSO by either:
+* Enable SSO.

+    Choose from:

-* Editing the properties file `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/application.properties.subst`.
+    * Edit the properties file `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/application.properties.subst`:
-* Using environment variables.
+        1. Update the `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/application.properties.subst` file according to the [PingCentral documentation](https://docs.pingidentity.com/bundle/pingcentral-14/page/hbh1575916943828.html).

+        1. Inject the `application.properties.subst` file into the container using the `volumes` definition in the `docker-compose.yml` file to mount `./conf/application.properties` to the `/opt/in/instance/conf/application.properties` volume under the `pingcentral` service of the `docker-compose.yml` file:

+         ```yaml
+         pingcentral:
+          volumes:
+            - ./conf/application.properties:/opt/in/instance/conf/application.properties
+         ```

+    * Use environment variables: To enable SSO using environment variables, add `environment` definitions for these environment variables:

+      * For stacks, add the definitions to the `docker-compose.yml` file.
+For example:

+        ```yaml
+        services:
+          pingcentral:
+            environment:
+              - pingcentral.sso.oidc.enabled=true
+              - pingcentral.sso.oidc.issuer-uri=https://pingfedenvironment.ping-eng.com:9031
+              - pingcentral.sso.oidc.client-id=ac_oic_client_id
+              - pingcentral.sso.oidc.client-secret=ClientSecretHere
+              - pingcentral.sso.oidc.oauth-jwk-set-uri=https://pingfedenvironment.ping-eng.com:9031/ext/oauth/pingcentral/jwks
+        ```

+      * For standalone PingCentral containers:

+        ```sh
+        docker run --env pingcentral.sso.oidc.enabled=true \
+          --env pingcentral.sso.oidc.issuer-uri=https://pingfedenvironment.ping-eng.com:9031 \
+          --env pingcentral.sso.oidc.client-id=ac_oic_client_id \
+          --env pingcentral.sso.oidc.client-secret=ClientSecretHere \
+          --env pingcentral.sso.oidc.oauth-jwk-set-uri=https://pingfedenvironment.ping-eng.com:9031/ext/oauth/pingcentral/jwks
+        ```

-You may also need to edit the hosts file used by the container.
+You might also need to edit the hosts file used by the container.
 For stacks, you can update the container's `/etc/hosts` file by adding `extra_hosts` definitions to the `docker-compose.yml` file.
 For example:

 ```yaml
 services: